 As crypto-assets begin to appear more regularly in the estate of an insolvent entity, insolvency practitioners and counsel will no doubt have to grapple with the issues presented by this new and relatively untested asset class.

 Much remains to be settled in the public eye, but the UK’s insolvency legislation, together with the pragmatism of the UK courts, would appear to place this jurisdiction in a prime position to deal with the likely convergence of crypto-assets and corporate failure.
 The focus now appears to rest more on the practical issues of how to identify, take control of and realise crypto-assets.

-A version of this article was published by the Global Restructuring Review on 1 April 2020.
+A version of this Client Alert was published by the Global Restructuring Review on 1 April 2020.